panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 }
 ```

-`useEffect()` hook was used to initiate the loading of form data.

 ## 6. Summary

-When working with forms in React, a good approach is to make the form controlled by a state variable that holds all the inputs values.
+When working with forms in React make the form controlled by a state variable holding the input fields values.

 Use the HTML5 built-in form validation.
-That requires configuring your inputs with corresponding validation attributes, e.g. `required={true}` to make the input required.
+That requires configuring your inputs with corresponding validation attributes, e.g. `required` to make the input required.

 By default, when clicking the form's *Submit* button, the browser performs a full-page POST request to the URL specified in the `action` attribute of the `<form>`.
 But having the form controlled by React, you can prevent browser's default behavior by attaching an event handler to `onSubmit` event and calling `event.preventDefault()`.